dinomatic/docs.dinomatic.com/source/docs/akurai-geo/cloudflare.md

 AkuraiGeo requires your website traffic to be routed through Cloudflare because it uses information from a request header provided by Cloudflare.

+`💁 since version 2.0.0` You can use [custom geo-detection](/docs/akurai-geo/geo-detection/) options without using Cloudflare.

 ---

 ## Cloudflare overview